mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-6-rn.md

 ### Improvements

-* We updated the minimum version of iOS to 14 (Ticket 152476)
+* We updated the iOS minimum version to 14.
+(Ticket 152476)
-* We updated the version of react-native-vector-icons to 9.1.0
+* We updated the version of react-native-vector-icons to 9.1.0.

 ### Fixes

-* We remove QUERY_ALL_PACKAGES permission for Android apps (Ticket 152645)
+* We removed the QUERY_ALL_PACKAGES permission for Android apps.
+(Ticket 152645)
-* We fixed an issue while building iOS apps in AppCenter (Ticket 154462)
+* We fixed an issue while building iOS apps in AppCenter.
+(Ticket 154462)

 ## 6.2.22